ssumukh/PEGASOS/README.md

 # PEGASOS
 Gradient based solver for SVM

-The classification was done on the Fashion-MNIST dataset.
+This is a multi-class classifier.
+The classification was done on the Fashion-MNIST dataset, which has 10 classes.

 The accuracy achieved was 80.2%.
 The confusion matrix is in the report.
 The sklearn-library achieved an accuracy 80.37% on the same dataset.

 #### Requirements:

+Python3, Linux

-pandas
+* pandas
-scipy
+* scipy
+* numpy
-sklearn
+* sklearn
-seaborn
+* seaborn
-matplotlib
+* matplotlib

+#### Running the classifier:

 To run the code and replicate results: